Join us for Worship at 106 N. Main, Sundays 8:30 & 11:00 a.m.

 Rev. Steve Heyduck

 Steve Heyduck was appointed Senior Pastor in June 2012.
-He enjoys preaching, running, discussing politics and theology, travelling, and spending time with family and friends (not necessarily in that order).
-He first heard a call to ministry as a junior in high school, and has been pursuing it ever sense.
+He enjoys preaching, running, discussing politics and theology, traveling, and spending time with family and friends (not necessarily in that order).
+He first heard a call to ministry as a junior in high school and has been pursuing it ever sense.
 Steve is excited about how this call has developed over the years.
 Currently, he understands it primarily in the sense of leading a congregation to be a part of our community and region reflect the redemption of God.
-He is the proud father of Robbie (27), Eliza (6), and Liam (4), and has been married to his lovely wife Rachel, for 7 years.
+He is the proud father of Robbie (28), Eliza (7), and Liam (5), and has been married to his lovely wife Rachel, for 10 years.

 Rev. Beverly Springer